jsom98/KnowledgeBase/raspberry-pi-static-ip-setup.md

-# 🧠 Raspberry Pi 5 – Static IP Address Setup (KB Guide)
+# 📡 Raspberry Pi 5 – Static IP Configuration Guide

-**Goal:** Set up a static IP address on your Raspberry Pi 5 so you can always find it on your network — no more guessing which IP it grabbed this time!
+> Last updated: [5/19/2025]
+> Author: Jeffrey Som
+> Tags: Raspberry Pi, Static IP, Networking, DHCP, Linux

+---

+## 📝 Overview

+Assigning a **static IP address** to your Raspberry Pi ensures that its network identity stays consistent across reboots and power cycles—especially helpful for headless setups or when hosting local services like Pi-hole.

+This guide walks through configuring a **static IP address** on a Raspberry Pi 5 running Raspberry Pi OS (Bookworm or Bullseye), using both CLI (headless) and GUI (desktop) methods.

 ---